 Supporting all Children at our School

-We welcome all children to our school and work with colleagues, parents, and outside agencies where necessary, to ensure that all children have access to a curriculum that will allow them to achieve their full potential.
+At Crabtree, we welcome all children to our school and work with colleagues, parents and outside agencies where necessary, to ensure that all children have access to a curriculum that will allow them to achieve their full potential.

-This provision may simply need to be a slight change in classroom organisation, layout and management.
-Alternatively, it may be that they need extra support outside the classroom, either in a small group or one-to-one.
+Provision may simply be a slight change in the classroom including layout or approach or alternatively, it may be that they need extra support outside the classroom, either in a small group or one-to-one.

-Specialist external advice is sought when the school requires specific expert strategies and recommendations to meet any child’s extra needs.
+Specialist external advice is sought when the school requires specific expert strategies and recommendations to meet any child’s extra needs and we will be guided as a school to tailor provision accordingly.
+Any interventions can be temporary or long-term, depending on the needs of the child.

-Sometimes a child will need an IEP (Individual Education Plan) where specific targets are identified and strategies noted to ensure that the child can progress and meet the targets set.
-These are set up in collaboration between the class teacher, the InCo, parents, appropriate external agencies and are reviewed regularly.
+Sometimes a child will need a personalised curriculum where specific targets are identified and strategies noted to ensure that the child can progress and meet the targets set at their level.
+These are set up in collaboration between the class teacher, the SENDCo, parents and appropriate external agencies; they are reviewed regularly.

 SEN Information Report 2020-21 can be found here